 A few months back I decided to walk the breadth of Spain to spend a springtime enjoying the culture, the food and the weather of the Spanish countryside.
 It seemed like the perfect sojourn for one seeking alternatives to the retiree 'daily grind'.
 The prospect that drew me to Spain is the Camino de Santiago - the Way of St James.
-The Camino has been a popular Pilgrimage route since the Middles Ages and employed as a means to seek remission of temporal punishment for one's offenses.
+The Camino has been a popular pilgrimage route since the Middles Ages and employed as a means to seek remission of temporal punishment for one's sins.
 Although earning a 'plenary judgment' draws many to the path, others are enticed by the beauty, the serenity, the opportunity for better introspection and the pure adventure of it - this is why I'm going.
 This journal is about my sojourn along the way.
 I hope you enjoy it and find value in its contents.

 21 November 2016 - The Camino Adventure is five months away, so it's time to get serious with the planning and preparation.
 Every Pilgrim has their own story and they tell it their own way; this is mine.
 This 'pre-trip', or 'preamble', portion of the journal will focus on what I did and why I did it to get ready for the trip.
-If your keen to read more about the adventure itself, then skip this section and wait until the daily blogging begins in April - this lengthy section may only appeal to those interested in what it takes to get ready for such a trip.
+If you're keen to read more about the adventure itself, then skip this section and jump to the Daily Journal section containing my blogs while on the Camino.
+The Pre-Trip section is lengthy and may only appeal to those interested in what it takes to get ready for such a trip.

-Why undertake an 850 km walk?
+Why undertake an 800 km walk?
 There are too many answers to cover now, but the best I can offer is that it seems like the right thing to do and now is the right time to do it.
 Serendipitous events lead to fascinating lives, if we let them.
 A collusion of influences introduced the concept of spending the spring walking through northern Spain and events have conspired to make it possible.
 I'm not sure that it's 'now or never', but the opportunity of 'now' presents itself, so, it's time to make it happen.

-The route I plan to take (there are several) is the 'French Way' or the Camino Frances from town St Jean-Pied-du-Port (SJPP-France) to city of Santiago de Compostela (769 km).
+The route I plan to take (there are several) is the 'French Way' or the Camino Frances from town St Jean-Pied-de-Port (SJPP-France) to city of Santiago de Compostela (800 km).
 During my research and discussions I've learned that the best journey's end, terminates at Muxia & Finisterre (the 'end of the world') and an additional ~90 kms (3-4 days) beyond Santiago de Compostela.
 Pilgrims often say that this is where the trip really ends, not in a populous city, but on the coast of death (Costa de Morte) overlooking the ocean.
 That is where I plan to go.